Metabolic syndrome: Physical activity and weight reduction

 Weight loss of ~7–10% over 6–12 months improves BP, lipids, and insulin sensitivity.
 Public-health guidance advises ≥150 min/week moderate aerobic activity (or 75 min vigorous) plus muscle-strengthening ≥2 days/week.

 Sleep, tobacco, and alcohol

 Inadequate/irregular sleep and untreated obstructive sleep apnoea increase metabolic and CV risk.
 Smoking increases insulin resistance and CV risk; cessation reduces adverse outcomes.
 High alcohol intake raises BP, TGs, and hepatic steatosis; moderation is advised.

 Surgery

+A 2024 review found that surgical patients with metabolic syndrome had higher risk of death, surgical site infection, cardiovascular complications, hospital readmission, and longer hospitalization compared with those without the condition.
+Interventions for reducing surgical complications in people with metabolic syndrome are absent, indicating a need for preoperative screening, surgical prehabilitation, and improved monitoring, management, and postoperative care.

 Metabolic (bariatric) surgery is considered when lifestyle and pharmacotherapy are insufficient.
 Surgery is associated with durable weight loss and partial or complete remission of type 2 diabetes, hypertension, and dyslipidaemia.
 Guidelines endorse surgery for BMI ≥35 kg/m², or ≥30 kg/m² with metabolic complications.

 Epidemiology

 Approximately 20–25% of the world's adults have metabolic syndrome.
 In 2000, ~32% of U.S. adults met criteria; more recent estimates are ~34%.

 In young children, there is no consensus on measurement; age-specific cut points are not well established.
 Continuous risk scores are often used instead.
 Microbiome composition and some conditions have been associated with metabolic syndrome, sometimes with gender-specific patterns.